 Ulster County, as a traditional non-land use control MS4, does not have jurisdiction over building permits and other land use issues.
 Therefore, the County cannot enact local laws or ordinances (as other MS4 municipalities are required to do) to regulate construction activities.
-The County has, however, established a procedure to ensure that pollutants from construction activities requiring coverage under the SPDES General Permit for Stormwater Discharges from Construction Activity (any activity disturbing one acre or more of land) do not enter the County stormwater drainage system.
+The County has, however, established a procedure to ensure that pollutants from construction activities requiring coverage under the SPDES General Permit for Stormwater Discharges from Construction Activity (any activity disturbing one acre or more of land or less than one acre if part of a larger common plan of development or sale) do not enter the County stormwater drainage system.
 This construction and post-construction runoff control mechanism is used to make sure that the Ulster County Stormwater Management Specialist (SWMS) has an opportunity to review all Stormwater Pollution Prevention Plans (SWPPPs) that could have an impact on the County's stormwater drainage system.
 See Appendix page C26: Ulster County Development Review Statement of Policy: Construction Site and Post-Construction Stormwater Runoff Control - Site Plan Review Procedure.